-The program is composed of over 63 research faculty and 33 clinical faculty representing fourteen basic science and clinical departments.
+The program is composed of over 63 research faculty and 33 clinical faculty representing four-teen basic science and clinical departments.
 The program offers a PhD degree in neuroscience to students interested in a research and teaching career in all areas of neurobiology.
 All students are required to take a core curriculum composed of courses 701, 703, 704, 707, 712, and 713.
-Students also are required to take course work in statistics and experimental design.
+Students also are required to take coursework in statistics and experimental design.
 During the first year of graduate study, students obtain hands-on research experience by participating in laboratory rotations.
-Additional graduate course work is tailored to meet the individual needs of each student.
+Additional graduate coursework is tailored to meet the individual needs of each student.
 A major goal of the program is the development of neuroscientists with a broad background in cellular, molecular and systems neuroscience with specialized skills in a specific sub-area of neurobiology.
+The neuroscience program is home to a federally sponsored training program in neuroscience that funds predoctoral students in the early years of their graduate education.

-Areas of faculty research expertise include: developmental neurobiology; neurobiology of aging; neurobiology of drug abuse; neural basis of memory; learning and plasticity; nerve growth and regeneration; visual sciences; sensory neurobiology; neuropsychology; epilepsy; cellular and molecular neurobiology; repair of the injured nervous system; and neurodegenerative diseases.
+Areas of faculty research expertise include: cellular and molecular neurobiology; developmental neurobiology; epilepsy; learning and plasticity; nerve growth and regeneration; neural basis of memory; neurobiology; neurobiology of aging; neurobiology of drug abuse; neurodegenerative diseases; neuropsychology; sensory repair of the injured nervous system; and visual sciences.

 As a major center of neuroscience research, the University has modern research facilities that cover all areas of contemporary neurobiological investigation, from gene cloning, genomics, and molecular genetics to electrophysiology, cell biology, and behavioral analysis.
-The PhD program began in 1989 and has graduated 29 students.
+The PhD program began in 1989 and has graduated 34 students.
 There are currently 22 students in the program.
-For more information, please visit our homepage at http://www.wfubmc.edu/nba/neurosci.
+For more information, visit our homepage at www1.wfubmc.edu/neuroscience.
 Prospective students are encouraged to contact individual neuroscience faculty members.